-Our team has been working from home (as well as from airport lounges, co-working spaces and cafes) for a long time before the concept became in vogue.
 In fact, our workforce has been 100% remote and distributed for the past 9 years.
 During this time we have been honing the art of remaining happy and productive while not being confined to a traditional office environment.

 Today, I’d like to share some of the lessons that we’ve learned, some of the mistakes that we’ve made and some of the approaches that we’ve established as internal best practices.

 The advice I’m about to provide is not theoretical, nor does it stem from running a small, amateur business.

 We are a complex, boutique, market-leading business with multiple teams, strict deadlines and smart, demanding customers.